KU-Leuven-Geomatics/geomapi/docs/source/information/getting started.md

 ![bg vertical right:50% h:70%](../../pics/geomapi_ontology.png)

-Continue to the next sections to learn more about each part of the GEOMAPI structure
+Continue to the next sections to learn more about each part of the GEOMAPI structure.